 My easy-peasy spicy and sweet pickles recipe includes dill pickles marinated in a sweet, spicy, and tangy brine made with sugar, pickling spice, and white vinegar.

-Julie Hutson sent me this handed down recipe a few years back and I posted it under “guest posts” on SouthernPlate.
-My mother and I quickly got to making these Sassy and Sweet Pickles and found they were the best pickles we’d ever eaten – tasting like the old fashioned ones my grandmother used to spend weeks creating!
-Over the past few years, I’ve developed my own way of making them and simplified it a bit for me (I tend to simplify everything but my household clutter, go figure) and so I decided that I just HAD to bring this recipe to y’all for the benefit of everyone who has never tasted a truly wonderful sweet and sassy pickle.
+Julie Hutson sent me this handed-down recipe a few years back and my mother and I quickly got to making these spicy and sweet pickles and found they were the best pickles we’d ever eaten.
+They taste like the old-fashioned pickles my grandmother used to spend weeks creating!
+Over the past few years, I’ve developed my own way of making them and simplified it a bit for me (I tend to simplify everything but my household clutter, go figure) and so I decided that I just HAD to bring this easy sweet pickle recipe to y’all for the benefit of everyone who has never tasted a truly wonderful sweet and sassy pickle.

-Now, to that jar I want you to add 1/2 cup pickle juice, 1/2 cup vinegar, and 3 cups sugar.
+Now, to that jar (or any sterilized jar), I want you to add the pickle juice…

 Aww come on, you can do better than that, put your arms into it!

 There ya go!

 Now slice those pickles.

 You can cut them thin or thick, whichever you like best.
 I like mine a little thicker because it means I don’t have to eat as many 😉.

 Put all of your sliced pickles back into the jar with the .

 Now class, on the rare occasion that one or two slices don’t fit, what do you do?